ErgodicEntropy/Fluctuation-Dissipation-Algorithm/README.md

 The Boltzmann distribution (Gibbs distribution) is a manifestation of the principle of least effort that shows up again and again in say, analytical mechanics via the principle of least/stationary action (Euler-Lagrange equation or Hamilton principle).
 ## Information theory (relevant concepts to the algorithm):

-1. Shannon Entropy: Shannon entropy, named after Claude Shannon, is a measure of the uncertainty or average amount of information in a random variable.
+1- Shannon Entropy: Shannon entropy, named after Claude Shannon, is a measure of the uncertainty or average amount of information in a random variable.
 It quantifies the amount of information or "surprise" associated with each possible outcome of a random variable.
 Mathematically, Shannon entropy of a discrete random variable X is defined as:
 H(X) = -Σ P(x) * log2(P(x))
-where P(x) represents the probability of each outcome x of the random variable X. Shannon entropy is always non-negative and reaches its minimum of 0 when the random variable has a single certain outcome.
+where P(x) represents the probability of each outcome x of the random variable X. Shannon entropy is always non-negative and reaches its minimum of 0 when the random variable has a single certain outcome.\
-2. Conditional Entropy: Conditional entropy measures the average amount of information needed to describe a random variable Y given that another random variable X is known.
+2- Conditional Entropy: Conditional entropy measures the average amount of information needed to describe a random variable Y given that another random variable X is known.
 It captures the remaining uncertainty about Y when X is given.
 Mathematically, the conditional entropy of Y given X is defined as:

 H(Y|X) = -Σ Σ P(x, y) * log2(P(y|x))

-where P(x, y) represents the joint probability distribution of X and Y, and P(y|x) represents the conditional probability of Y given X. Conditional entropy is always non-negative and reaches its minimum when Y is completely determined by X.
+where P(x, y) represents the joint probability distribution of X and Y, and P(y|x) represents the conditional probability of Y given X. Conditional entropy is always non-negative and reaches its minimum when Y is completely determined by X.\
-3.
-Joint entropy is a measure in information theory that quantifies the uncertainty or average amount of information contained in a joint probability distribution of multiple random variables.
+3- Joint entropy is a measure in information theory that quantifies the uncertainty or average amount of information contained in a joint probability distribution of multiple random variables.
 It captures the overall uncertainty associated with the combined set of variables.

 Mathematically, the joint entropy of a set of random variables X1, X2, ..., Xn is denoted as H(X1, X2, ..., Xn) and is defined as: